Killumbah/gamestream_launchpad/README.md

 # Set close_watch_method to "process" to wait for the launcher process to totally die to exit (can be problematic if it closes to tray), or "window" to just wait the the window to close
 close_watch_method = window
 ```

-## Resolution Recommendations
-In most cases, the ideal resolution is the one closest to your client system running Moonlight or the NVIDIA app.
-Make sure to set the client-side streaming quality option at or above the resolution used by GSLP.
-A resolution can only be set when your system already supports it.
-However, custom resolutions can be added through the NVIDIA Control Panel's "Change resolution" settings.
-Additionally, you can still run a 1440p or 4k stream on a system with a 1080p monitor by enabling DSR Factors in the NVIDIA Control Panel's "Manage 3D Settings" globals.

-If your client device's native resolution isn't 16:9 then you will likely need to enable a client-side option to stretch the video to fit your screen.
-The Moonlight client offers this option in it's settings.

 ## Development